markchristopherwest/go-packer-vagrant-kali/README.md

 You can change or uncomment/toggle cmd0 to meet your needs (copy locally vs download, etc.)

-## Testing your install
+## Test

 After you run the go file, you'll want to validate that the Vagrant box was created & installed into your local boxes.
-To do

 ### Vagrant Box List

 You might want to check the status of your vagrant boxes by running:

 ```
-➜  Downloads vagrant box list
+$ vagrant box list
 generic/rhel8      (vmware_desktop, 1.9.16)
 generic/ubuntu1604 (vmware_desktop, 1.9.16)
 generic/ubuntu1904 (vmware_desktop, 1.9.16)